Navigating Your Young Adult's Addiction with Compassion & Knowledge

 Understanding Young Adult Child's Addiction

 Know that addiction is a disease and holding that perspective is important as you think about a path to support your loved one.
 Using drugs, alcohol, gambling, or other addictive behavior activates the brain's reward system, creating a cycle that can be hard to break.
 The common thread is these issues all overstimulate the brain's reward pathways, leading to compulsive use or behavior despite harmful consequences.
 To overcome these issues is not as simple as saying, just stop.
+Whether it's drug addiction or alcohol addiction, the toll on families can be devastating.

 Maintaining Self-Care

 You can join a support group, work with a therapist, go to Al-Anon or join our free biweekly Support Group the first and third Tuesday of each month via Zoom at 6:30 PM Pacific Standard Time.
 Group efforts are terrific ways to have others help guide you.
 First, it helps you realize that you are not alone.
 Second, it helps you keep perspective on your situation.
 It’s hard to think clearly when you are stressed about what are the best and most effective steps to provide the love and support to the addicted family member while functioning at home, in your community, and at your work.
-Other ways to maintain self-care is through mindfulness practices.
-This will help you reduce the stress you feel and allow you to make good decisions about your own well-being.
+Help for families of addicts often includes family therapy methods that promote individual wellness alongside collective healing.

 JOIN OUR SUPPORT GROUP